 Another important document for active travel in Canberra and urban planning, and another very long title.
-This post is an introduction to Planning for Active Travel in the ACT: Active Travel Infrastructure Interim Planning Guideline (ACT Government, January 2019).
 Because the title is so long it is often simply referred to it as PATACT.

 The ACT urban planning documents often build on one another.
 This one is no exception.
 This document was released in January 2019, which may seem a long time after the release of the Building an Integrated Transport Network: Active Travel in 2015, and Light Rail Network –Delivering a modern transport system for a growing city (Light Rail Network), October 2015.
 The last two documents describe the ACT Government’s strategy for active travel as well as the light rail component of active travel.
 With PATACT the ACT Government describes what that means for non-road infrastructure and urban planning, in particular cycling.

-The directorate of the ACT Government responsible for active travel is Transport Canberra and City Services (TCCS), the result of the amalgamation of City Services and Transport Canberra under one minister, currenct the MLA Chris Steel (since 2019).
+The directorate of the ACT Government responsible for active travel is Transport Canberra and City Services (TCCS), the result of the amalgamation of City Services and Transport Canberra under one minister, currently the Chris Steel (since 2019).

 Transport Canberra and City Services is a diverse directorate delivering essential services Canberrans rely on each day.About us, TCCS website